wp-plugins/litextension-magento-to-woocommerce-migration/readme.txt

 == Description ==

-Simply the best migration plugin for WooCommerce, help you migrate your products, customers, passwords, orders, categories, reviews,… from other ecommerce to WooCommerce in a few clicks!
+Magento to WooCommerce Migration Plugin is ultimate Shopping Cart Migration Solution by LitExtension.
+It allows you to migrate all your products, categories, orders, customers, passwords, SEO URLs and other data from Magento to WooCommerce in 3 simple steps.

 == Installation ==